 Tola Cudzynowski (in progress)

-- born on 25 June 1908 in Lodz/Poland as Tola Binke, widowed Czosniak?, died on 12 February 1991
+- born on 25 June 1908 in Lodz/Poland as Tola Binke, widowed Czosniak, died on 12 February 1991

-- Forced labour in Lodz
+- Forced labor in Lodz

-- 9/1944 Bergen-Belsen concentration camp
+- September 1944 Bergen-Belsen concentration camp

-- 2.12.1944 KZ Flossenbürg/Mehltheuer #59484, forced labour in the munitions factory
+- December 2, 1944 Flossenbürg/Mehltheuer concentration camp #59484, forced labor in the munitions factory)

-- 1.3.1946 DP Feldafing (Tela Czesniak, Arolsen Doc-ID 69530245)
+- March 1, 1946 DP Feldafing (Tela Czosniak, Arolsen Doc-ID 69530245)

-- 10 September 1946 Stuttgart, Rötestrasse 30 (Arolsen Archives Doc-ID 70555758, 69530244)
+- September 10, 1946 Stuttgart, Rötestrasse 30 (Arolsen Archives Doc-ID 70555758, 69530244)

-- Emigration to Israel?
+- Emigration to the USA

 Mrs. Cudzynowski belonged to a group of women who shared the same fate of persecution.
 The witnesses named by her were with her the entire period of persecution: